 Anné Chesson was in second grade when a school bus accident caused her life-threatening injuries.
 She was in a coma for 2 months, suffered a crushed pelvis, broken leg and fractured skull, and lost roughly half of all the soft tissue and muscle in her lower body.
-Now 21, Anné was interviewed by Teen People in 2005 about her experience and the long road to recovery, which included reconstructive surgery from Dr. Michael Beckenstein to correct her extensive scarring.
+Anné, now age 21, was interviewed by Teen People in 2005 about her experience and the long road to recovery, which included reconstructive surgery from Birmingham plastic surgeon Dr. Michael Beckenstein to correct her extensive scarring.

 The Accident and Critical Care